mediadrop/mediadrop/doc/install/index.rst

 Below you can find detailed install instructions for some of the most popular operating systems.
-However MediaCore CE will run on other platforms as well as long as you have a working compiler and the necessary development headers.
+However MediaDrop will run on other platforms as well as long as you have a working compiler and the necessary development headers.

 .. toctree::